pji/scryclient/docs/module_requirements.rst

     * config

 Are there any trust boundaries?
-    NOTE: While I think the discussion is good.
-The tables are a little misleading in terms of the current implementation.
-    The trust boundaries are currently implemented in scrycli rather than in validator.
+    NOTE: With connector still unimplemented, the closest thing in the current design is cli.
+The cli module does not implement a trust boundary on input going into scrycli.
+That means these tables are a little off from the current design, but the tables are still the goal.

     Yes.
 I'm pulling data in from Scryfall.com.
 That data will need to be validated before anything is done with it.
 Where should